 The responsibilities of the remuneration committee covered in its terms of reference include the following: determining and monitoring policy on and setting levels of remuneration, termination, performance related pay, pension arrangements, reporting and disclosure, share incentive plans and remuneration consultants.
 The terms of reference also set out the reporting responsibilities and the authority of the committee to carry out its responsibilities.

-The remuneration committee currently comprises of two members, who are both Non-executive Directors: Ralph Cohen and John Glasgow.
+The remuneration committee currently comprises of three members, who are all Non-executive Directors: Robin Paynter Bryant, Tony Perkins and John Glasgow.
 The committee is chaired by John Glasgow.